home Framing Point-of-View Shot (POV Shot)

 Power Dynamics

-Looking through one character’s eyes can assert dominance or vulnerability depending on who holds the gaze and how.
+Looking through one character’s eyes can assert dominance or vulnerability, depending on who holds the gaze and who is being looked at.

 Number Circle Purple